QubitPi/hashistack/docs/docs/machine-learning/screwdriver-cd-deployment.md

 Machine Learning Model Release Definition Templates
 ===================================================

-hashicorp-aws offers a [Screwdriver CD template] that deploys [immutable][Immutable Infrastructure] instances of Machine Learning models as REST API to AWS.
+hashicorp-aws offers a [Screwdriver template][Screwdriver CD template] that deploys [immutable][Immutable Infrastructure] instances of Machine Learning models as REST API to AWS.
 It uses the [screwdriver-template-main npm package] to assist with template validation, publishing, and tagging.

 This release definition contains the following templates: